anaqvi02/Logi-Auto-Grammar/README.md

     pip install -r requirements.txt
     ```

-3. Remand the `.env.example` to `.env` in the root directory of the project and add your OpenAI API endpoint, API key, and model ID:
+3. Rename the `.env.example` to `.env` in the root directory of the project and add your OpenAI API endpoint, API key, and model ID:

     ```env
     API_END_POINT=<your-api-endpoint>